Devansh-Gupta-Official/facebook-prophet-chicagocrime/README.md

 # Chicago Crime Analysis
 This project involves analyzing crime data from Chicago using Jupyter Notebook and Python.
 The dataset spans multiple years, from 2001 to 2017, and contains information about various crimes reported in the city.

+## Prophet Model
+- Install fbprophet package as follows: ```pip install prophet```
+- Prophet is an open source software released by Facebook's Core Data Science Team.
+- Used for forecasting time series data based on additive model when non-linear trends are fit with yearly, weekly and daily seasonality.

 ## Objective
 The primary goal of this analysis is to explore the dataset, understand trends, and make predictions using time series analysis.